-CASE STUDY: 16 weeks, started waking more at night, catnapping all day
+Sam, 16 weeks: Waking more at night and catnapping all day

 Little Sam was an easy newborn.
-His mother Ashley followed his cues well for sleeping and feeding and he was sleeping in long chunks overnight by around 10 weeks old and having 3 or 4 naps during the day of over an hour each nap.
+His mother Ashley followed his cues for sleeping and feeding and set up some great sleep habits by making sure he was swaddled and sleeping in a dark room with white noise playing.
+By 10 weeks old, he was sleeping in long chunks overnight and having 3 or 4 naps during the day of over an hour each nap.

 But when Sam reached 16 weeks old, everything changed!
 Almost instantly, he started waking after 35-45 minutes for his daytime naps and Ashley was finding it really difficult to settle him back to sleep.
 A pacifier worked to settle Sam to sleep at the start of his naps but it would keep falling out as Ashley was trying to resettle him, causing a lot of frustration for them both!

 At the same time, Sam also started waking a lot more at night.
 He had been sleeping for 5 or 6 hours at a time and now he was waking every 2 hours after midnight.
 Ashley wasn't sure what to do seeing as he had previously been sleeping so well, so she would feed him sometimes and replace the pacifier at other times to get him back to sleep.

 Ashley was at a loss for why Sam's sleep had taken such a sudden turn for the worse so she turned to the internet.
 She found our blog on the 4 month sleep regression and it all sounded very familiar!
 Ashley purchased our Baby Sleep Program and reached our to our sleep consultants in the Little Ones Village for some guidance around the best place to start.